sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 ``forcefield.doc`` file and write a simple one-sentence description of your forcefield -- this description is what will come up in ``pdb2gmx`` when you choose a forcefield.
 Next, generate a ``forcefield.itp`` included topology file.
-This file is a topology file where you can define the properties of atoms, bond, angles, dihedrals, *etc.*.
+This file is a topology file where you can define the parameters for atoms, bond, angles, dihedrals, *etc.*.
 You can find more information about generating topology files from scratch in the GROMACS manual `file format page<http://manual.gromacs.org/documentation/current/reference-manual/file-formats.html#top>`_.